Wondering how Fiddler Everywhere can make network debugging simpler? Here are three features that can help you.

 In the Composer tab, you can perform operations like GET, POST, PUT, DELETE.
 The response will be displayed in the response pane below.
 All you need to do is, enter the URL with the headers and the request's body.

-To try out Fiddler Everywhere, head over to the website and download it now.
+To try out Fiddler Everywhere for 30-days, head over to the website and download it now.

 Jonathan is passionate about helping developers become superheroes.
 He is a huge open-source enthusiast and loves engaging with developer communities to discuss everything tech.